Azure/relational-infrastructure/README.md

 | `private_ip_allocation` | Optional; defines IP assignment: `Static` or `Dynamic`.
 Defaults to `Dynamic`. |
 | `enable_accelerated_networking` | Optional; if `true`, enables accelerated networking for better performance.
 Defaults to `true`. |

-Got it—thanks for the heads-up on the CSG being an Excel workbook from Epic.
-I’ll keep the docs clean and avoid mentioning the parsing plans, focusing instead on the separation of `virtual_machine_set_specs` as a deliberate design choice influenced by Epic’s needs, without tying it to future automation.
-The variable’s standalone nature makes sense now—it’s built to handle Epic’s detailed specs while staying flexible for others.
-I’ll adjust the descriptions to reflect this, keeping the Epic influence as a design driver, not a specific process.

-Here’s the updated Markdown:

 ### Virtual Machine Set Specs

 > Terraform variable: `var.virtual_machine_set_specs`